NightClover-code/Tesla-Clone/README.md

 ## Note

 I'm still working on this website, trying to make it better and fix any bugs that can occur.
+This website is also not responsive yet, working on that too.

 ## Getting started